gitter-badger/luda/site/html/_elements/button.md

-### File Button
+### File Buttons
+File buttons are used to pick up files, they wrap file type inputs.
-Use the class `.btn-file` and other button style classes to create file buttons.
+It's almost the same as creating checkbox buttons and radio buttons to create file buttons.
+No more blahblah..., just see the examples.
 {% capture file_button %}
 <div class="btn-file btn-primary">
   <input type="file">